Mamdouh-Freelancer/EtCa.sh/README.md

 #### `--wallet`
 wallet number in local format e.g. 01123456789.

+### `--sendto`
+destination wallet number that will receive money from you, formated as 01123456789.

 #### `--auth`
 to authenticate for first time login or if cookies expired (consider `updateCookies` function). this is a must to request and verify OTP.